-Internal joinery and kitchen fittings

-Repair category 1

-Notes No obvious significant defects were noted to the internal joinery or kitchen fittings.
-Some internal pass doors/glazed units have glazed panels which do not appear to be of an approved safety type.
+Internal joinery and kitchen fittings Repair category 1 Notes No obvious significant defects were noted to the internal joinery or kitchen fittings, allowing for general wear and tear.
+It should be appreciated that the kitchen fittings are not modern.
+A number of internal pass doors appear to incorporate non-safety/toughened glass.
+This can be a safety hazard particularly if young children are to use the property.